niekcandaele/aws-graviton-hackathon/README.md

 ### Stats

 The stats module reads data from DocumentDB and calculates global statistics.
 We write the results of these calculations to DynamoDB so they can be quickly read by the API.

 ### Machine learning

-We made a ML algorithm that tries to predict the outcome of a round after certain events have happened.
+We made a C-Support Vector classification model to predict the outcome of a round.

-// TODO: Emiel expand on this maybe?
+Currently, the model is a binary classification with the states: team1 wins or team1 loses.

+To train the model demo data is collected from DocumentDB, which is further processed into valid features.
+Periodically, predictions are added to new available data in the documentstore.

 ## API